-Note: When using conical bullets or patched round ball, it is recommended to use loose powder only.
+Note: When using conical bullets or patched round ball use loose powder only.

 - Lubricate the projectile with Wonderlube[TM] 1000 Plus. - Place the projectile into the barrel using the ball starter and ramrod.
 Follow the same procedures as shown with the Lead Round Ball loading described previously.